 Mary Jo Kopechne Biography

-Kopechne was an only child… Books about the incident include Jack Olsen’s The Bridge at Chappaquiddick (1969) and Leo Damore’s Senatorial Privilege (1988)...
-Kopechne’s death was overshadowed in national news by the Apollo 11 moon mission, which had launched on 17 July and which culminated in Neil Armstrong‘s moon walk on 20 July...
-Edward Kennedy finally ran for president in 1980, but lost the Democratic nomination to incumbent Jimmy Carter, who then lost in the general election to Ronald Reagan.
-Kennedy died on 25 August 2009, 40 years after Kopechne’s death...
-Kennedy's nephew John F. Kennedy, Jr. was killed in a private plane crash in the ocean off Martha's Vineyard in 1999...
-The bridge at Chappaquiddick is sometimes called Dike Bridge or Dike Road Bridge.
+Mary Jo Kopechne was an only child… Books about the incident include Jack Olsen’s The Bridge at Chappaquiddick (1969) and Leo Damore’s Senatorial Privilege (1988)… Mary Jo Kopechne’s death was overshadowed in national news by the Apollo 11 moon mission, which had launched on July 17th and which culminated in Neil Armstrong‘s moon walk on July 20th… Edward Kennedy remained in the U.S. Senate until he died on August 25, 2009, just over 40 years after Mary Jo Kopechne’s death… The bridge at Chappaquiddick is sometimes called Dike Bridge or Dike Road Bridge.
 It was closed to cars in 1981 due to disrepair.
 The bridge was rebuilt and reopened to traffic in 1996.